-The following was written by Peter Janis, founder and former CEO of Radial Engineering, and was originally published in Live Design.
+The following was originally published in Live Design.

 For many musicians and engineers, a DI is merely a little black box that changes a connector.
 But a DI box does so much more, and just like microphones, there are many to choose from, depending on your application and the desired outcome.

 The primary function of a direct box is to convert the unbalanced high-impedance signal from an instrument to a balanced low-impedance signal that is compatible with a P.A. or recording system.
 A high-impedance signal such as a ¼” coaxial cable from a guitar or bass is much more prone to picking up noise from magnetic fields and radio frequencies from nearby power supplies, dimmers, lighting systems, guitar amplifiers, and power cables.
 As a rule, coaxial guitar cables should not exceed 25′.
 Balanced low-impedance cables—usually terminated with 3-pin XLR cables—can extend thousands of feet, because they employ a twisted-pair design that inhibits noise.
 (Telephone companies have used twisted-pair cable for more than 100 years for this reason.)
 Properly matching the high input impedance from an instrument and converting it to a low impedance also helps retain the instrument’s natural tone.